 | Epic IT verdict | Best for in-Microsoft workflow | Best for deep work, anywhere | Best for breadth and creative |

-The post you may have read in April is already partly out of date.
-Four things shifted the comparison.
+The version of this post you may have read in May is already partly out of date.
+Five things shifted the comparison, and one of them is a genuinely new category of buying risk.

 Microsoft Copilot is not a single AI.
 It is a set of AI surfaces embedded into your existing Microsoft 365 environment, powered by a mix of OpenAI and Anthropic models you can choose between.
 When you open Outlook, Copilot can summarise a 40-message email thread in two sentences.
-In Teams, it can generate meeting notes from a recorded call.
-In Excel, it can write formulas from plain-English descriptions, and Agent Mode in Excel now lets you opt for Claude.
+In Teams, it generates meeting notes from a recorded call.
+In Excel, it writes formulas from plain-English descriptions, and Edit with Copilot lets you opt for Claude on harder tasks.
 Its power is integration, not raw intelligence.
-It reads your SharePoint files, calendar, inbox, and Teams channels, and uses that context to generate useful output without you copying and pasting anything.
-Microsoft 365 Copilot pricing and bundle details are on the official pricing page.
+It reads your SharePoint files, calendar, inbox, and Teams channels, and uses that context without you copying and pasting anything.
+With Cowork now generally available, it can also run multi-step tasks in the background, billed per credit.
+Pricing and bundle details are on the official pricing page.

 Claude (built by Anthropic) is the tool we chose for our own internal operations and for our managed AI clients.
 It excels at long-form reasoning, document analysis, compliance work, and code generation.
-Opus 4.7 handles up to 1,000,000 tokens of context (around 2,500 pages of text), which means you can feed it an entire policy document, contract, or codebase and get a coherent response back.
+Fable 5 handles up to 1,000,000 tokens of context (around 2,500 pages), which means you can feed it an entire policy document, contract, or codebase and get a coherent response back, and its lead over other models grows as tasks get longer and more complex.
 Claude’s writing is more precise and less generic than the alternatives, and Anthropic does not train on your business data on any paid plan.
+Claude Cowork, its agentic desktop workspace, is now generally available on paid plans, and Claude in Chrome is out of beta.
 Pricing is on the Anthropic pricing page.

 ChatGPT (built by OpenAI) is the most widely used AI tool in the world.
 It is versatile, fast, and has the broadest ecosystem of apps and connectors.
-It handles creative writing, brainstorming, research, coding (via Codex), image generation (ChatGPT Images 2.0), and data analysis well.
-Its weakness relative to Copilot is that it does not live inside your Microsoft environment by default, so you are always switching context.
+It handles creative writing, brainstorming, research, coding (via Codex), image generation, voice, and data analysis well.
+Business users are currently on GPT-5.5; the GPT-5.6 family exists but sits in a government-supervised preview that ordinary subscribers cannot access yet, so ignore any pressure to wait for it.
+ChatGPT’s weakness relative to Copilot is that it does not live inside your Microsoft environment by default.
 Its weakness relative to Claude is that its outputs for long, complex analytical work tend to be less precise.
 Pricing is on the ChatGPT Business pricing page.

 We tested all three across the tasks Australian SMBs actually use AI for.
 Not benchmarks.
 Not chatbot arena scores.
 The tasks that business owners, office managers, and operations staff do every day.